mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    * ``failures``: array of documents describing the failures that occurred while the workload executor was executing the operations.

-   * ``events``: array of documents describing the CMAP events that occurred while the workload executor was executing the operations.
+   * ``events``: array of documents describing the command and CMAP events that occurred while the workload executor was executing the operations.

    If the driver's unified test format does not distinguish between errors and failures, and reports one but not the other, the workload executor MUST